top of page

 Americans - action-oriented, able to put plans into practice, simplify matters, focus on quick profits, think in large-scale categories, are not afraid to take risks, are willing to invest, enterprising, concrete, good at planning sales and marketing, monitor budgets well, energetic and enthusiastic.

-The British - calm and unemotional, diplomatic, like to play the role of referees, can solve problems creatively, are conciliatory, that is, avoid conflicts and irritations, think long-term, good administrators, like to manage a meeting or a team, believe that you have to be fair.
+The British - calm and unemotional, diplomatic, like to play the role of referees, can solve problems creatively, are conciliatory, that is, avoid conflicts and irritations, think long-term, good administrators, they like to manage a meeting or a team, and believe that you have to be fair.

 French - logical visionaries, full of ideas, intelligently lead the team, used to develop a conceptual and comprehensive approach to the project.